 - Pure boron is hard and abrasive, yet brittle.
 It is unlikely for sturdy tools to contain this metalloid; however, ceramics containing boron are commonly used to make cutting tools for use in machining hard metals.

 - Borosilicate glass is much more high quality and durable than normal glass.
 It is ideal for scientific glassware because of its resistance to temperature changes and most chemicals.

-- To achieve pure crystalline boron is a difficult process: Boron tribromide (BBr3) or boron trichloride (BCl3) has to get reduced with hydrogen on an electrically heated tantalum filament.
+- To achieve pure crystalline boron proves difficult: Boron tribromide (BBr3) or boron trichloride (BCl3) has to become reduced with hydrogen on an electrically heated tantalum filament.

 - Boron may have been an important component of the origin of life on Earth.
 The RNA World Hypothesis states that DNA became the genetic material as a result of evolution and that RNA came first as an unstable molecule.
 Borates are thought to stabilize the ribose- the building blocks of RNA- meaning that they could have been vital to the formation of RNA and therefore life on Earth.

 - Boric oxide has no definite melting point but will begin to soften at a temperature of about 325˚C (617˚F).

 - Crystalline boron is rare, expensive but quite beautiful

 Boron has atomic symbol B and atomic number 5.
 It lies to the left of carbon and above aluminum in group 13 of the periodic table.
 It is a metalloid with crystalline and amorphous forms.

 The boron atom has an electron configuration of 1s22s22p1 .
 It’s 3 valence electrons allow to form a wide variety of boranes and borates.
 It has much less reactive than aluminum, and has a different aqueous chemistry than aluminum does.